 Install Ridge Vents on Your Roof.

-Solar attic fans garner quite a bit of press, and they can indeed be effective, but they have a drawback; they only function if the sun is shining.
+Solar attic fans garner quite a bit of press, and they can indeed be effective, but they have a drawback; like skylights, they only function if the sun is shining.
+Unless, of course, you incorporate a storage battery like solar security lighting does.

 There is one caveat—turbines and ridge vents should not be used in conjunction because short circuit air flow; outside air can come through the turbine and exit thorough the ridge.
-The lower air (and humidity) will not exit effectively.
+The lower air (and heavy humidity) will not exit effectively, if at all on windy days.
+Beware: some roofing contractors will sell you both saying that the set-up will be twice as effective, when the opposite is true!

-The main concept is that they are instantaneous and on-demand; tankless water heaters dont store hot water when it is not needed like conventional models do.
+The main concept that we are concerned with here with respect to reducing energy bills is that they are instantaneous and on-demand; tankless water heaters dont store hot water when it is not needed like conventional models do.
+All that constant heating doesn't make much sense, does it?

-They are available in both electric and gas-fired models.
+Tankless on-demand water heaters are available in both electric and gas-fired models.
 They also come in different sizes so you can cover the whole home or use them as a back up.
-Installation is not usually a DIY task, unless of course you are an electrician.
-Be aware that in some areas it may be necessary to pull a building permit.
+Installation is not usually a DIY task (especially with gas models), unless of course you are an electrician.
+Be aware that in some areas it may be necessary to pull a building permit; don't circumvent the code.

 LED bulbs had some performance issues in the early ways of development but the technology is improving rapidly.
 Consider the benefits of LED lighting.